 We aspire to be a church where you will find a welcome that is warm and genuine.
 We believe that a welcome for all was central to the life of Jesus and should therefore be a key feature of any church – and this welcome should be for all people and of all ages.
 Because of our determination to be a place of welcome we have taken two key steps:-

-Our church has received Child Friendly Church Award.
-This means that we have demonstrated that our church is a place where children are well catered for, valued and safe.
+Our church is Child Friendly meaning it is a place where children are well catered for, valued and safe.

 Our church building is registered for marriage services between a man and a woman.
 It is not at present registered for marriages of same-sex couples.

 We believe that in our time the Holy Spirit has inspired many gifted Christian song-writers and innovative worship leaders.
 We seek to employ these gifts from God to enrich our worship and to make it relevant for people today.